 Customers being sold unhealthy puppies is also an issue, especially with more breeders selling “teacup” and “micro” breeds (not to be confused with “toy” breeds).
 These dogs cost thousands of dollars and are often bred so tiny they often suffer from genetic conditions and serious medical issues.
 But they won’t tell you about these potential issues upfront because then you wouldn’t buy the puppy.

 Online sites and ads also help breeders cover up how large their operation truly is.
 One of the “red flags” for spotting a backyard breeder or puppy mill is if they’re offering several different breeds for sale.
-To hide their size, puppy mills are now selling puppies through multiple sites, creating the image of a small breeder selling only one or two breeds, when they’re actually a large-scale operation.
+To hide their size, puppy mills are now selling puppies through multiple sites, creating the image of a small breeder selling only one or two breeds, when they’re a large-scale operation.

 What You See Isn’t Always What You Get